Henry Valensi: As a theoretician

 A renowned art theoretician, Valensi published several works on the evolution of the arts and their relationship to materiality.
-He spoke of art matter - sound was the composer's matter, colour was the painter's matter, words were a writer's matter, and stone or marble a sculptor's matter.
+He spoke of "art matter" where sound was the composer's matter, color was the painter's matter, words were a writer's matter, and stone or marble a sculptor's matter.
 Valensi saw there as being five arts, namely sculpture, architecture, painting, literature (including poetry) and music (including dance).
 Throughout history he saw these arts were governed by the principals of a dominating art, which lost its materiality over time and - as humanity moved further on in time - he defined that predominant art as "the Law of the Predominances".
 By this logic, which he called "Art-Un" (One-Art), Valensi conceived an evolutionary history of Western and Mediterranean art, dominated by artistic rules such as: